jspjut/CV/src/jobs.md

 June 2007 - August 2012

-Developed a variety of architectures for real-time ray tracing, a cycle accurate simulator for perfor- mance studies, and a compiler back-end for the architectures.
+Developed a variety of architectures for real-time ray tracing, a cycle accurate simulator for performance studies, and a compiler back-end for the architectures.

 *Teaching Assistant*